When you update blog posts, you ensure both Google and readers will continue to find your content relevant.

 4. Check what keywords the post is ranking for and pick a new keyword target.

-If you really want to up your SEO juice, target a new keyword or two that suits your topic.
+If you really want to up your SEO juice when you update blog posts, target a new keyword or two that suits your topic.
 You can use keyword research tools to find both new short- and long-tail keywords.
 You can then create a new section for the added keyword, making your post more valuable.

 This is also a good time to review search intent.
 Search intent is the reason behind why a reader is searching for the content.
 Is your content relevant to what readers are looking for in search?
 You want value, not clickbait.